 Here in the long hall, tapestries celebrate glorious Danish military victories over Sweden — but not the losses — and the king's throne is surrounded by symbols of royal power.

 The treasury is safely stored in the basement.
 Christian IV's coronation crown dates from 1596.
 With seven pounds of gold and precious stones, many consider this the finest Renaissance crown in Europe.
 Its six gables radiate symbolism: There's justice (the sword and scales), charity (a woman nursing — promising that the king will love his people as a mother loves her child), and the pelican, which in legend pecks its own flesh to feed its young, just as the king would make great sacrifices for his people.
 The shields of various Danish provinces lining the inside remind the king that he's surrounded by his realms.

 Cases of treasures dazzle visitors.

-Denmark's Kings embraced Lutheranism as the state religion during the reformation of the 16th Century.
+Denmark's kings embraced Lutheranism as the state religion during the Reformation, back in the 16th century.
 This memorial celebrates Denmark's break from the Roman Catholic Church.

-Across the street stands Copenhagen's very Lutheran Cathedral.
-Rebuilt in the early 1800s, the façade mimics a Greek Temple.
-At that time, Golden Age Copenhagen fancied itself as a Nordic Athens.
-John the Baptist stands where you'd expect to see Greek gods.
+Across the street stands Copenhagen's very Lutheran cathedral.
+Rebuilt in the early 1800s, the facade mimics a Greek temple.
+At that time, golden-age Copenhagen fancied itself as a Nordic Athens.
+John the Baptist stands where you'd expect to see some Greek god.